 When shopping for a monocular, a hunter should focus on a few different factors.
 First off is durability since hunting can lead you into a number of harsh conditions.
 You’ll be exposed to everything from water, to bumps, falls and bruises.
 The next factor is the optic sufficient in power.
 If you are hunting in the plains of Texas, you’ll need something more powerful than something designed to be used in the Southeast.
 The monocular also needs to present a clear and bright picture so the hunter can guarantee the animal he is looking at is legal for the hunt.

-Here are, in our opinion, the 4 best monoculars for hunting (and there are plenty more where these came from).
+Here are, in our opinion, the 4 best monoculars for hunting on the market:

-The Polaris Tracker is a 8 x 42 monocular that is designed for nearly any environment.
-The Polaris Tracker is completely waterproof and capable of surviving rain and extended periods in high humidity environments.
-The Polaris Tracker is designed for heavy field use and is not only resistant to water but is fog and dust proof as well.
-The Tracker is coated with a rubberized material designed to protect the optic for short falls, and drops.
+The Wingspan Outdoorsman is a 8 x 42 monocular that is designed for nearly any environment.
+The Wingspan Outdoorsman is completely waterproof and capable of surviving rain and extended periods in high humidity environments.
+The Wingspan Outdoorsman is designed for heavy field use and is not only resistant to water but is fog and dust proof as well.
+The Outdoorsman is coated with a rubberized material designed to protect the optic for short falls, and drops.

 The 42mm objective lens is extremely powerful and captures a significant amount of light.
 The wide objective lens gives the user a 388 foot field of view.
 The fully multi-coated lens are crystal clear and provide a top notch high definition picture.
 The 8 power magnification is very powerful and capable for nearly anything in the United States.

-The Polaris Tracker even comes with a complete carrying case along with some other goodies like a shoulder strap and ebooks (see full specs).
+The Wingspan Outdoorsman even comes with a complete carrying case along with some other goodies like a shoulder strap and ebooks (see full specs).
 This monocular is lightweight, tough as heck, and conveniently easy to carry, making it one of the best monoculars for hunting.